Skip Navigation

 Is therapy working?

-Fundamentally, if you aren’t sensing progress and improvement, then it could be time to switch.
-Progress isn’t the easiest thing to assess at all times.
-Does your therapist describe plans or set milestones?
-Do you and your therapist discuss progress?
-(Your therapist should raise the topic if it doesn’t come up naturally.)
-If you are concerned about the rate of progress, ask your therapist about the current approach.
-If you are satisfied by the therapist’s explanation of the therapeutic approach – evidence of its efficacy, the rationale for using it in this instance, and what is reasonable to expect from the approach at different stages – then this in itself could promote progress in your therapy because you’ll be on the same page.
-But if you find the answers unsatisfying, then consider switching therapists.
+If you’re concerned about the rate of improvement (or frustrated by not feeling better), ask your therapist about the current approach.
+If you are satisfied by the therapist's explanation of the therapeutic approach — evidence of its efficacy, the rationale for using it in this instance, and what’s reasonable to expect from the approach at different stages — then this in itself could promote progress in your therapy because you'll be on the same page.
+But if you find the answers unsatisfying, then you might be better off with a different therapist who uses methods more to your liking.

 Communication issues

 Communication goes to the heart of effective therapy.
 If anything, online therapy relies even more fundamentally on compatible communication styles between you and your therapist.
 Success depends on being able to reach your therapist when you need help, receiving helpful and timely replies, and establishing an ideal cadence for weekly in-person sessions.
-If you prefer communicating via video for these sessions, but your therapist discourages it, that’s not useful to you.
-If you sense that you’d benefit from more frequent, shorter sessions as opposed to one hour-long session per week, it’s no good if your therapist can’t accommodate that cadence.
-And if you are experiencing repeated problems scheduling sessions or misunderstandings that are interfering with your treatment, there could be serious communication issues.
-Any of these obstacles in communication can derail progress over time, and you shouldn’t settle for a situation that isn’t good for you.
-Thankfully it’s easy to switch therapists with BetterHelp.
+If you prefer communicating via video for these sessions, but your therapist discourages it, that's not going to benefit you in the long run.

-2. 12:24 p.m., Monday: She replied with a detailed message explaining her goals for therapy.
+2. Monday (12:24 p.m.): She replied with a detailed message explaining her goals for therapy.

-3. 8:22 p.m., Tuesday: She received a message from BetterHelp acknowledging that her therapist hadn’t responded and offering the option to change therapists.
+3. Tuesday (8:22 p.m.): She received a message from BetterHelp acknowledging that her therapist hadn’t responded and offering the option to change therapists.

-4. 8:59 p.m., Tuesday: She received a terse note from the therapist stating that he had hoped to speak soon, which was likely prompted by the company urging him to respond.
+4. Tuesday (8:59 p.m.): She received a terse note from the therapist stating that he had hoped to speak soon, which was likely prompted by the company urging him to respond.

-5. 10:09 p.m., Tuesday: She requested to change therapists.
+5. Tuesday (10:09 p.m.): She requested to change therapists.

-6. 9:09 a.m., Wednesday: The company matched her with a new therapist.
+6. Wednesday (9:09 a.m.): The company matched her with a new therapist.

 Your experience may be different, but BetterHelp makes changing therapists easy for a reason: finding the right therapist for you is one of the most important factors for your success.
-If anything doesn’t seem right to you, make a change.
-This is how you’ll get the most value from online therapy.
+If anything doesn't seem right to you, don’t hesitate to make a change.
+This is how you'll get the most value from online therapy.

 BetterHelp reviews from customers